mackankowski/front.jit/README.md

-# front.jit
+# front.jit 🚀

+The frontend meet-up series for [jit.team](https://jit.team).

-All my meetings' lectures that containing slides and code samples:  [Lectures](/src/lectures)
+All my lectures containing slides and code samples are available [here](/src/lectures).